opendistro-for-elasticsearch/opendistro-build/release-notes/opendistro-for-elasticsearch-release-notes-1.10.1.md

 ## Release Details

 The release of Open Distro for Elasticsearch includes the following features, enhancements, bug fixes, infrastructure, documentation, maintenance, and refactoring updates.

-## Note

-* Elasticsearch version 7.9.0 uses Lucene 8.6.0 and 8.6.1 search libraries.
-This introduced a [memory leak issue](https://github.com/elastic/elasticsearch/issues/61512) in Elasticsearch version 7.9.0.
-In Elasticsearch version 7.9.1, the issue is fixed as it uses Lucene 8.6.2 search library.
-Therefore, we skipped the Open Distro for Elasticsearch version 1.10.0 and are releasing Open Distro for Elasticsearch version 1.10.1, based on Elasticsearch version 7.9.1.

 ## BREAKING CHANGES